-Are you having problems with your P0740 trouble code?
+Do you have problems with the P0740 error code?

-In this article, we will discuss what this trouble code means, and how you can find the problems to repair them.
+In this article we will discuss what this error code means and how you can find the problems to fix them.

-We will begin with the meaning of the P0740 code and possible symptoms.
+We start with the meaning of the P0740 error code and possible symptoms.

 What Does the P0740 Code Mean?

-The P0740 code indicates that the powertrain control module (PCM) has observed an unusual behavior within the torque converter clutch circuit.
+Code P0740 indicates that the Powertrain Control Module (PCM) has observed unusual behavior within the torque converter clutch circuit.

-Every vehicle built since 1996 returns this generic trouble code when a problem is detected with the torque converter clutch circuit, however, modern vehicles now determine when to give this code based on other information as well such as throttle position, engine load, car speed etc.
+Any vehicle built since 1996 will return this common fault code if a problem is detected with the torque converter clutch circuit.
+However, modern vehicles today determine when this code must be given based on other information such as throttle position, engine load, vehicle speed, etc.

-Initially, you won’t notice any symptoms if any problem occurs with the torque converter clutch.
-However, if the problem persists and is ignored for a long time, your torque converter clutch can fail totally and disrupt the engine performance as well.
+Initially, you will not notice any symptoms if a problem occurs with the torque converter clutch.
+However, if the problem persists and is ignored for a long time, your converter clutch may fail completely and also disrupt engine performance.
 Common symptoms include: